 In Google Docs, you can type up an ebook, guide, checklist, cheat sheet, or other written resource to use as a lead magnet.

 Then, use a free design tool like Canva to make a simple header for the lead magnet.
-It doesn’t need to be amazing—but having a header immediately makes your lead magnet look less like something that was, well, typed up quickly in Google Docs.
+It doesn’t need to be amazing, but having a header makes your lead magnet look less like something typed up quickly in Google Docs.

-After than, all you need to do is download the Google Doc as a PDF.
+After that, all you need to do is download the Google Doc as a PDF.

 Boom.
 You’ve got your lead magnet.

 But chances are you already have a smartphone and that it comes with some free video editing software.